JosephChen2015/COMP90082-Software-Project/README.md

 ## Deploy both front-end and back-end

-Enter the following command in the terminal in the ‘deployment’ directory:
+Enter the following command in the terminal in the `deployment` directory:

 ```shell
 docker-compose up -d